 The faculty views professionalism as the consistent demonstration of core nursing values.
 Caring and compassion are essential to professional nursing practice.
 Professionalism involves accountability for one’s self and nursing practice through the demonstration of professional standards of moral, ethical, and legal conduct.
 Nursing embodies continuous professional engagement to assure competent practice.
 Service to the community and the profession are essential components of professionalism.

 Daemen seeks to build on the RN’s existing knowledge to prepare nurses as leaders in the healthcare community.
 Leadership promotes ethical, critical decision-making as the nurse designs, coordinates, and manages patient care at all levels of practice.
-Nurse leaders are necessary to shape healthcare policy and to organize healthcare delivery systems that span the continuum from acute to community based care.
+Nurse leaders are necessary to shape healthcare policy and organize healthcare delivery systems that span the continuum from acute to community-based care.
 Leadership involves the utilization of interpersonal skills to influence others to move toward achieving a vision or goal with emphasis on practice, improving health outcomes, and ensuring patient safety.
-The curriculum emphasizes leadership practice, improvement of health outcomes, and ensuring of patient safety.
+The curriculum emphasizes leadership practice, improvement of health outcomes, and ensuring patient safety.

 Central to the nurse’s ability to provide care as a leader in a complex world is clinical reasoning.
 Clinical reasoning is developed through continual assessment of the quality of information from multiple perspectives including, but not limited to the humanistic arts and sciences and the biological arts and sciences.
-Critical thinking employs multiple lenses and perspectives to understanding and interpreting a situation that provides a background for bringing creative and innovative approaches to the health care environment.
+Critical thinking employs multiple lenses and perspectives to understand and interpret a situation that provides a background for bringing creative and innovative approaches to the health care environment.

-Clinical reasoning and critical thinking are developed through evidence based practice.
-Evidence based practice embodies the application of existing knowledge and the generation of new knowledge.
+Clinical reasoning and critical thinking are developed through evidence-based practice.
+Evidence-based practice embodies the application of existing knowledge and the generation of new knowledge.
 This implies the use of informatics to gather information, and critical thinking skills to apply the information at the appropriate time.
 It further promotes the generation of new knowledge through research to answer questions that affect professional practice.

 Vital to providing care to the global community is a nurse’s ability to utilize healthcare informatics.
-Health care informatics encompasses knowledge, skills, and application of technological advances that are used to optimize delivery of quality patient care.
+Health care informatics encompasses knowledge, skills, and the application of technological advances that are used to optimize the delivery of quality patient care.
 This incorporates both information systems/technology and patient care technology.
-Graduates from the program will acquire technological skills accessing, utilizing, and evaluating information systems that support and guide safe nursing practice.
+Graduates from the program will acquire technological skills in accessing, utilizing, and evaluating information systems that support and guide safe nursing practice.

 Nursing education is viewed as a collaborative process where learners are engaged in classroom, clinical, and external learning environments.
 Faculty act as facilitators to promote and support professional development and student-directed, lifelong learning.
-The student centered atmosphere empowers students to grow personally and professionally beyond their initial expectations.
+The student-centered atmosphere empowers students to grow personally and professionally beyond their initial expectations.
 The transformation that occurs allows the graduate to impact the nursing profession and society.